 Why subtract income taxes?

 Your taxes in retirement depend on the source and taxability of your funds.
-It will be different than in your income producing years.
+This is typically different than in your income producing years.
 Your adviser should be able to project this for you and add it back in.
+Further planning can be done with your adviser and tax preparer to make the appropriate estimated payments or withholdings to cover your taxes in retirement.

 View From the Bottom Up

-This is far more tedious, but important, because this is where you anticipate what you will spend.
+While far more tedious, the bottom-up view is important because it is how you anticipate what you will spend.
 You may need to consider different spending amounts for the three phases of retirement:

 - Early retirement: Ages 62 to 72, the “Go-Go Years” – Great health, desire to travel, increase in spending